 Competitively priced electricity promotes the growth and development of irrigated agriculture and secures jobs in regional communities.

-Over the past nine years, electricity costs have risen more than 130%, threatening farm productivity and competitiveness.
+Over the past ten years, electricity costs for farmers have risen more than 130%, threatening farm productivity and industry competitiveness.

-CANEGROWERS is calling for a 30% reduction in electricity prices, from 2015-16 levels.
+CANEGROWERS is campaigning for electricity prices for irrigation to be capped at 16c/kWh (being 8c/kWh for the network and 8c/kWh for the electrons) plus associated retail charges.
 The CANEGROWERS Position Statements on Electricity and the the Water, Energy and Productivity nexus are available for download.

-Tackling electricity sector reform is complicated.
-There are many different decision makers at the state and federal level with differing motivations and objectives.
+Tackling electricity sector reform is complicated and there are many different decision makers at the state and federal level with differing motivations and objectives.
 At every opportunity, CANEGROWERS is making submissions, appearing at hearings and putting forward the case for change.

-CANEGROWERS participates in the Australian Agricultural Industries Energy Taskforce, calling for lower and efficient electricity prices for food and fibre production, and is a member of the AER’s Customer Reference Group reviewing the Rate of Return guideline.
+CANEGROWERS, an active member of Queensland Farmers Federation, National Farmers Federation and the Australian Agricultural Industries Electricity Taskforce, is calling for lower and efficient electricity prices for food and fibre production.
+We participated in the AER’s Customer Reference Group reviewing the Rate of Return guideline and are a member of the Australian Energy Market Operators (AEMO) NEM consultative forum

 CANEGROWERS supports efforts to identify on-farm energy efficiencies as these have the potential to deliver savings to individual growers.